 These valuation techniques maximise the use of observable market data where it is available, and rely as little as possible on entity-specific estimates.
-The forward foreign currency exchange contracts and foreign currency options are valued using forward exchange rate at the balance sheet date, with the resulting value discounted back to present value.
+The forward foreign currency exchange contracts and foreign currency options are valued using forward exchange rate and forecast spot exchange rate respectively at the balance sheet date, with the resulting value discounted back to present value.